vsoch/dinosaur-lessons/neuro/neurosynth-cogatlas.md

 study and write about amazing things about the human brain.
 Actually, you have a very particular interest, and you come to Stanford and join the lab of Russ Poldrack.

-Russ is a cognitive psychologist
+Russ is a cognitive psychologist.
+Look him up on [wikipedia]().
+He studies what is going on in the brain during risk taking, or general decision making

 DEFINE cognitive psychologist: it means that he...